 More and more students are heading off on seasonal adventures, and it makes sense.
 Earning some cash whilst amping up your resume and seeing some more of the world?
 It’s a no-brainer.

 Keep reading for the lowdown on paid summer jobs abroad for students.
-From how to nab the best jobs, to where to go and everything in-between – including the best way to get your student luggage there.
+From how to nab the best jobs, to where to go and everything in-between – including the best way to get your luggage there.
 We’ve got your summer sorted.

 Can you work abroad for a summer?